Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 A Comprehensive, Easy-To-Access List of Your Substance Abuse Education Options in Every State

 We put together a lot of data on each school, looking at everything from tuition costs to specialty tracks to the availability of online programs.
-And we separate out each degree program by level—you don’t need to sift through a bunch of master’s programs if you’re just aiming for an entry-level certificate.
+We separate out each degree program by level, so you don’t need to sift through a bunch of master’s programs if you’re just aiming for an entry-level certificate.

 Everyone has a different priority when they are looking for a degree in addiction counseling.
 We make it easy for you to find yours.